 15. Third Party Liability.
 Every person present at the auction before, during or after a sale shall be deemed to be there at their own risk and shall have no claim against the auctioneer in respect of any injury they may sustain or any accident that may occur.

 16. Items For Sale.
-Entries for the auction are accepted between 10.00am and 5.00pm on Mondays and Tuesdays only (subject to available space), and may be received at other times by prior agreement.
+Entries for the auction are accepted between 10.00am and 5.00pm on Tuesdays only (subject to available space), and may be received at other times by prior agreement.
 We do not accept entries on Saturdays under any circumstances.
 Items are accepted into the sale at the discretion of the auctioneer and his staff, and some items may be refused.
 Depending on current markets, these include (but are not limited to) the following: Some electrical items, perishable goods, live animals / pets, certain knives, weapons, corrosive materials, flammable liquids, items of an inappropriate nature or with inappropriate content, and anything deemed hazardous in any way.
 Where sold, the buyer is responsible for paying in full and removing the item(s) before close of business, unless it has been agreed otherwise (see clause 13 above).
 Where lots remain unsold after three sales, the owner is responsible for removing them as soon as possible and prior to the following Saturday.
 Items remaining on the premises after this time automatically become the property of the auctioneer and will be sold, disposed of, or destroyed unless alternative arrangements have been made.
 Charges for disposal of uncollected items will be payable by the vendor, and an appropriate deduction will be made from any sale proceeds or an invoice raised.

 17. Untested Electrical Items.
 It is the law that items, unless new, entered into the sale are PAT tested for electrical safety.
 We will arrange for an electrician to conduct the test subject to payment of an appropriate fee.
 ‘Tested’ items must display a valid (i.e. current) green ‘Pass’ sticker.
 Items that are not tested for electrical safety will, unless they are obviously new, boxed and sealed, will not be accepted.